resulozdemir/Embedded-Development/README.md

 - Continuously listens to incoming data on a specific port.
 - Creates a socket to receive data and binds this socket to a specific port.
 - Displays the received data on the screen.

+## **IPTables Firewall Application**
+_Languages and Interfaces: Python, Scapy and IPTables_

+Description:
+-Initial Setup: Configures firewall rules to control incoming traffic, including allowances for established connections, limitations on TCP requests, and NAT configuration.
+-Blocking Specific Traffic: Identifies and blocks traffic based on certain IP addresses and ports.
+-Real-Time Rule Adjustment: Modifies firewall settings on-the-fly to block traffic from newly detected suspicious sources or ports.
+-Traffic Monitoring and Analysis: Continuously monitors and scrutinizes network packets for source and destination information.
+-Responsive Blocking: Automatically updates firewall settings to block traffic matching predefined criteria of unwanted sources or destinations.